-The Company has incurred recurring losses and negative cash flows from operations since its inception and has an accumulated deficit of \$377,050,532 as of March 31, 2022.
-As of March 31, 2022, the Company had \$22,601,716 of principal and accrued interest due under unsecured promissory notes maturing on January 1, 2023, and a \$200,933 loan granted pursuant to the Paycheck Protection Program (the "PPP") of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-The PPP loan was fully repaid on May 2, 2022.
+The Company has incurred recurring losses and negative cash flows from operations since its inception and has an accumulated deficit of \$394,590,493 as of June 30, 2022.
+As of June 30, 2022, the Company had \$10,847,966 of principal and accrued interest due under an unsecured promissory note maturing on January 1, 2023.
 As a result, there is substantial doubt about the Company's ability to continue as a going concern.
 The accompanying unaudited interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The unaudited interim consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.

-Management believes that the Company's existing cash and cash equivalents as of March 31, 2022 will be sufficient to fund its operations into the first calendar quarter of 2023.
+Management believes that the Company's existing cash and cash equivalents as of June 30, 2022 will be sufficient to fund its operations into the first calendar quarter of 2023.
 Additional financing will be needed by the Company to fund its operations in the future and to commercially develop ONS-5010 and any other product candidates.
-Management is currently evaluating different strategies to obtain the required funding for future operations such as continuing to access capital through the current ATM Offering and negotiating a potential extension of maturity for notes that are scheduled to mature in January 2023.
+Management is currently evaluating different strategies to obtain the required funding for future operations such as continuing to access capital through the current ATM Offering (as defined below) and negotiating a potential extension of maturity for notes that are scheduled to mature in January 2023.
 Refer to Note 10 for further details on the ATM Offering.
 These strategies may also include, but are not limited to, proceeds from potential licensing and/or marketing arrangements or collaborations with pharmaceutical or other companies, the issuance of equity securities, the issuance of additional debt, and revenues from potential future product sales, if any.
 There can be no assurance that these future funding efforts will be successful.

-The Company's future operations are highly dependent on a combination of factors, including (i) the timely and successful completion of additional financing discussed above; (ii) the Company's ability to successfully begin marketing of its product candidates or complete revenue-generating partnerships with other companies; (iii) the success of its research and development; (iv) the development of competitive therapies by other biotechnology and pharmaceutical companies; and, ultimately (v) regulatory approval and market acceptance of the Company's proposed future products.
+The Company's future operations are highly dependent on a combination of factors, including (i) the timely and successful completion of additional financing discussed above; (ii) the Company's ability to successfully begin marketing of its product candidates or complete revenue-generating partnerships with other companies; (iii) the success of its research and development; (iv) the development of competitive therapies by other biotechnology and pharmaceutical companies; and, ultimately, (v) regulatory approval and market acceptance of the Company's proposed future products.